nikhils10/Time-Series-Forecasting-Apple-Stock-Price-Using-SARIMA-Prophet/README.md

 - **fbprophet**

 ## About the Data
-Data was collected from Yahoo Finance (https://finance.yahoo.com/).
+For Time Series : Data was collected from Yahoo Finance (https://finance.yahoo.com/).
 Ticker is 'AAPL' and time period for data is from 1st-April-2012 to 31st-Dec-2019 with Daily frequency containing 2011 records in total.

+For Business Valuation data was available on Apple's Investor Relation Page(https://investor.apple.com/investor-relations/default.aspx)-(10-K Fillings/Financial Reports)

 ## Additional File Links
 Some additional links wrt to Business Valuation files :-